Azure-Samples/communication-services-dotnet-quickstarts/MediaStreamingWithPSTNOutbound/MediaStreamingWithPSTNOutbound/README.md

 ## Running the application

-Best way to test this application, by calling to communication identifier [you can refer this web ui to make call to communication identitifer or acs phone number](https://github.com/Azure-Samples/communication-services-web-calling-tutorial/blob/main/README.md)
+Best way to test this application, call to pstn user [you can refer this web ui to make call to communication identitifer or acs phone number](https://github.com/Azure-Samples/communication-services-web-calling-tutorial/blob/main/README.md)

 1. Provide the ngrok url for port 8080 in the BaseUrl
 2. Provide the ngrok url for port 5001 in the TransportUrl